-The rediscovery of Mendel's laws of heredity in the opening weeks of coordinate regulation of the genes in the clusters. the 20th century1-3 sparked a scientific quest to understand the There appear to be about 30,000-40,000 protein-coding genes in nature and content of genetic information that has propelled the human genome-only about twice as many as in worm or fly. biology for the last hundred years.
-The scientific progress made However, the genes are more complex, with more alternative falls naturally into four main phases, corresponding roughly to the splicing generating a larger number of protein products. the invention of the recombinant DNA technologies of cloning and richer collection of domain architectures. sequencing by which scientists can do the same.
+The rediscovery of Mendel's laws of heredity in the opening weeks of coordinate regulation of the genes in the clusters. the 20th century1-3 sparked a scientific quest to understand the • There appear to be about 30,000-40,000 protein-coding genes in nature and content of genetic information that has propelled the human genome-only about twice as many as in worm or fly. biology for the last hundred years.
+The scientific progress made However, the genes are more complex, with more alternative falls naturally into four main phases, corresponding roughly to the splicing generating a larger number of protein products. four quarters of the century.
+The first established the cellular basis of The full set of proteins (the 'proteome') encoded by the human heredity: the chromosomes.
+The second defined the molecular basis genome is more complex than those of invertebrates.
+This is due in of heredity: the DNA double helix.
+The third unlocked the informational basis of heredity, with the discovery of the biological mechanism by which cells read the information contained in genes and with vertebrates appear to have arranged pre-existing components into a the invention of the recombinant DNA technologies of cloning and richer collection of domain architectures. sequencing by which scientists can do the same.

-The last quarter of a century has been marked by a relentle to decipher first genes and then entire genomes, spawning t of genomics.
+The last quarter of a century has been marked by a relentle to decipher first genes and then entire genomes, spawning 1 of genomics.
 The fruits of this work already include the sequences of 599 viruses and viroids, 205 naturally oc plasmids, 185 organelles, 31 eubacteria, seven archae fungus, two animals and one plant.

 Here we report the results of a collaboration involving 20 from the United States, the United Kingdom, Japan, Germany and China to produce a draft sequence of the genome.
 The draft genome sequence was generated from a J map covering more than 96% of the euchromatic part of the genome and, together with additional sequence in public da it covers about 94% of the human genome.
-The sequer produced over a relatively short period, with coverage risir about 10% to more than 90% over roughly fifteen mont sequence data have been made available without restricti updated daily throughout the project.
-The task ahead is to pr finished sequence, by closing all gaps and resolving all ambi-Already about one billion bases are in final form and the bringing the vast majority of the sequence to this standard straightforward and should proceed rapidly.
+The sequer produced over a relatively short period, with coverage risit about 10% to more than 90% over roughly fifteen mont sequence data have been made available without restricti updated daily throughout the project.
+The task ahead is to pr finished sequence, by closing all gaps and resolving all amb Already about one billion bases are in final form and the bringing the vast majority of the sequence to this standard straightforward and should proceed rapidly.

 The sequence of the human genome is of interest in respects.
 It is the largest genome to be extensively sequence being 25 times as large as any previously sequenced geno eight times as large as the sum of all such genomes.
-It is vertebrate genome to be extensively sequenced.
+It is t vertebrate genome to be extensively sequenced.
 And, uniqu the genome of our own species.

-Much work remains to be done to produce a complete sequence, but the vast trove of information that has available through this collaborative effort allows a global peron the human genome.
+Much work remains to be done to produce a complete t sequence, but the vast trove of information that has available through this collaborative effort allows a global peron the human genome.
 Although the details will change sequence is finished, many points are already clear.

-The genomic landscape shows marked variation in the d tion of a number of features, including genes, trans elements, GC content, CpG islands and recombination ra gives us important clues about function.
-For example, the opmentally important HOX gene clusters are the most repe regions of the human genome, probably reflecting the very c
+• The genomic landscape shows marked variation in the d tion of a number of features, including genes, trans elements, GC content, CpG islands and recombination ra gives us important clues about function.
+For example, the opmentally important HOX gene clusters are the most repe regions of the human genome, probably reflecting the very c http://neuroendoimmune.files.wordpress.com/2014/03/snp.png